Entrepreneurial Mindset Tool, get ready and relevant for the future

 Students grow an entrepreneurial mindset

-Startups improve their entrepreneurial mindset and increase their chances of survival
+Startups improve their entrepreneur mindset and increase their chances of survival

-A small business entrepreneurship program, where almost 3,000 startup founders participated, shows an enormous increase in their entrepreneurial mindsets.
+A small business entrepreneurship program, where almost 3,000 startup founders participated, shows an enormous increase in their entrepreneurial mindsets and skill.
 The results are:

 - Networking +96%